camitz/aws-cloudwatch-statsd-backend/README.md

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],
         cloudwatch:
         {
             accessKeyId: 'YOUR_ACCESS_KEY_ID',
             secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
             region: 'YOUR_REGION',
             namespace: 'App/Controller/Action',
-            metricName: 'Request'
+            metricName: 'Request',
+            dimensions: [{ Name: 'InstanceId', Value: 'i-123' }]
         }
     }

-Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace in addition to metric name.
+Using the option *processKeyForNames* (default is false) you can parse the bucket name for namespace in addition to metric name.
 The backend will use the last component of a bucket name comprised of slash (/), dot (.) or dash (-) separated parts as the metric name.
 The remaining leading parts will be used as namespace.
 Separators will be replaced with slashes (/).

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],
         cloudwatch:
         {
             accessKeyId: 'YOUR_ACCESS_KEY_ID',
             secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
             region: 'YOUR_REGION',
             processKeyForNames:true
         }